 If Garuda Mantra is chanted by any powerful Sadhu or Yogi or Mantrika the door can be automatically opened and no human effort is needed to open it in any other way.

-As of now, the people on the our side of the door are able to listen the sounds of water or hisses made by snakes.
-Believers say that the seventh door has an opening where the entire temple and areas may be flooded with waters and some others say, that there are large serpents guarding the area inside which doesn’t allow any one.
+As of now, the people on our side of the door are able to listen the sounds of water or hisses made by snakes.
+Believers say that the seventh door has an opening where the entire temple and areas may be flooded with waters and some others say, that there are large serpents guarding the area inside, they do not allow any one.
 The day to know what’s really behind is still awaited.
-Since ages Vedic astrologers excel in predictions, numerous historical incidences right from occurrence of Mahabharat war to the partition of India were correctly predicted.
+Since ages, Vedic astrologers excelled in predictions, numerous historical incidences right from occurrence of Mahabharat war to the partition of India – all were correctly predicted.

 It is common among ignorant Indians to disrespect our own legacies.
-Vedic astrologers were highly regarded even by britishers so when they informed congressmen and britishers not to declare independence on 15th august as the day was not auspicious; britishers purposely declared it on the same date, as they believed that it will definitely cast bad omen on India, whatever Vedicians predicted hold true, and India still remains a nation which has largest number of poor people, no basic sanitation, deeply rooted corruption and anti-Hindu ecosystem.
+Vedic astrologers were highly regarded even by britishers so when they informed congressmen and britishers not to declare (a division called) independence on 15th august as the day was not auspicious; britishers purposely declared it on the same date, as they believed that it will definitely cast bad omen on India, whatever Vedicians predicted hold true, and India still remains a nation which has largest number of poor people, no basic sanitation, deeply rooted corruption and anti-Hindu ecosystem.

 That is why Vedic astrologers were called, when they saw the doors, they admitted it is not possible for them to open the doors.